All the Tired Horses

 to the same melody for 3 minutes and 14 seconds, with varying instrumental accompaniment.
-In the key of C major, this song consists musically of the chord structure I-vi-iii-V, repeated throughout.
-This translates in the given key to C-Am-Em-G.
+The chord progression is I-vi-iii-V in the key of C major (C-Am-Em-G).

 All the Tired Horses was used in the 2001 film Blow.

+All the Tired Horses covered by Lisa O’Neill was used in the last scene of the 2022 finale of the TV series Peaky Blinders.

+All the Tired Horses was used in the 2023 series Black Cake.